Feature Selection: A Data Perspective

-\subsubsection{Minimum Redundancy Maximum Relevance~\citep{peng2005feature}}
+\subsubsection{Minimum Redundancy Maximum Relevance}

-Unlike MIFS that empirically sets $\beta$ to be one,~\citep{peng2005feature} propose a Minimum Redundancy Maximum Relevance (MRMR) criterion to set the value of $\beta$ the reverse of the number of selected features:
+~\cite{peng2005feature} proposes a Minimum Redundancy Maximum Relevance (MRMR) criterion to set the value of $\beta$ to be the reverse of the number of selected features:

-With more selected features, the effect of feature redundancy is gradually reduced.
-The intuition is that with more non-redundant features selected, it is becoming more difficult for new features to be redundant to the features that have already been in $\mathcal{S}$. ~\citep{brown2012conditional} gives another interpretation that the pairwise independence between features becomes stronger as more features are added to $\mathcal{S}$, possibly because of noise information in the data.
+Hence, with more selected features, the effect of feature redundancy is gradually reduced.
+The intuition is that with more non-redundant features selected, it becomes more difficult for new features to be redundant to the features that have already been in $\mathcal{S}$.
+In~\cite{brown2012conditional}, it gives another interpretation that the pairwise independence between features becomes stronger as more features are added to $\mathcal{S}$, possibly because of noise information in the data.